onlyone-rnd/RichKiller/README.md

 3. Identifies the region between the DOS stub and the original PE header (where the Rich header resides in MSVC-compiled binaries).
 4. **Moves the entire PE header (NT headers + Optional header + Section headers) to the beginning of that region**, overwriting the Rich header (and partially or completely overwriting the DOS stub).
 5. Updates `e_lfanew` so it points to the new PE header location.
-6. Optionally zeroes the old PE header region to keep the layout clean.

 As a result: